ambibma/mr-robogers-neigborhood/README.md

 Test: It should return user's inputted number into an organized string array starting from 0 all the way to the user's inputted number.
 Code: stringArrayConvert("5");
+Expected Output: [0,1,2,3,4,5]

+Describe: digitSplitter(stringNumber);
+test: It should take the user inputted number, and return a number as string.
+Code: digitSplitter("5")
-Expected Output: ["0","1","2","3","4","5"]
+Expected Output: ["5"]

+test: should the number happen to be a primitive, it will still return string.
+Code: digitSplitter(5);
+expected output: ["5"]

+describe: stringArray convert should take either either prim or string numbers and use digitSplitter to return an index of inputted number and always return string.
+code: stringArrayConvert("5");
+expected Output: ["5","4","3","2","1"]

-Describe: hasNumber(numArray)
+Describe: digitChecker(number, number)
-test: it should check to see if a two digit number has number
+test: it should check to see if a single digit number has number
+code: hasNumber("3", 3)
+expected output: true

+test: it should check to see if a double digit number contains a single number
-code: hasNumber("33", 3)
+code: digitChecker("33", 3)
-expected output: ["33"]
+expected output: true

 test: It should check each digit in an array to see if it it contains a single given number
-code: hasNumber(3, [33,32,1,13])
+code: digitChecker(["33","32","1","13"], 3)
-expected: [33,32,13] or true
+expected: true

-Describe: regNums(numArray)
-test: It should return all non-special numbers in numArray
-code: regNums([0,1,2,3,4,5,6,7,8,9])
-expected Output:[0,4,5,6,7,8,9];

-Describe: Special(numArray)
-test: it should check each number starting from 0 in a array of string numbers for one special number, such as 3.
-code: specialNumbers("5")
-expected output: true
+test: It should always take the number to be checked and convert it to string using digitSplitter() expected output: true

 Describe: beepBoop(specialNumsArray)
 test: It should return special Nums transformed as 1s to "Beep", 2s to "Boop" and 3s "Won't you be my neighbor?"